youngkaneda/manga-track-reader/README.md

 # manx-read-track

-A simple manga/manhua/manhwa, or even book track reader for you keep track where you are in your lists.
+A simple manga/manhua/manhwa, or even book track reader for you keep track where you are in your list.

 ![ss](ss.png)